-The sun barely showed up in Norwich in June of 2009 but when I landed in Sicily towards the end of the month, the sky was unclouded therefore revealing Mr Glorious Sun all day long for everyday of my 2 month stay.
-The almonds were still green and the fichi d’india (cactus pears or prickly pears) were still small.
+The sun barely showed up in Norwich in June of 2009 but when I found myself in Sicily towards the end of the month, the sky was unclouded therefore revealing Mr Glorious Sun all day long for everyday of my 2 month stay.
+The almonds were still green and the fichi dindia (cactus pears or prickly pears) were still small.
 The olives were merely the size of my fingernails but the barrel of oil was still half-full.

 Lining the road were prickly pear cacti, their hardened leaves showed evidence of surviving heat year in and year out.
 Their thorns growing as long as 2 inches gave a warning signal like a porcupine ready to attack its predator.
 The top leaves bearing the fruits looked like enlarged feet with swollen toes.
 Gabriella told me the fruits were mouth-watering.

 The trips to the farm became the highlight of my days especially on Sundays when the children (nephews and nieces) came along.
-Their high-pitched voices filled the air as they chased the butterflies with rapturous delight.
+Their high-pitched voices filled the air as they chased a butterfly in pure delight.
 My inner child was awakened begging to be released.
 Before I knew it I was joining them.
 It was exactly how I grew up.
 The field was my playground.
 My mind transformed into a giant cinema playing my happy childhood.
 I was in the play, I was watching myself, and I was actually doing it again.
-My heart swelled with joy.
+My heart swelled with pure joy.

 About a month later my long wait had come to fruition.
 The sun was getting hotter and the green prickly pears have turned yellow, orange, purple and some remained green.
 I was so anxious to taste them.
-We picked the first ripened ones but I didn’t want to keep my expectations high.
-They didn’t look so appetizing to a first-timer; but when I tasted one my eyes lit up.
+We picked the first ripened ones but I didnt want to keep my expectations high.
+They didnt look so appetizing to a first-time taster.
+But when I tasted it my eyes grew big with amazement.
 They were succulent, juicy, exquisite, ambrosial.
 They made me feel refreshed like immersing in a cool pool after a long walk in the desert.

 Soon the almonds got ready too and before long I had a mountain of them all waiting to be shelled.
 With a hammer in one hand, I smashed them until the shell cracked revealing a brown edible meat resembling the shape of a heart.
 Three days later, I had finished shelling them all, just in time to take them back with me to England.